Who will my classmates be?

 Can I request that my transcripts be sent electronically?

 Many schools issue transcripts electronically, either through their own web services or through vendors.
-If this option is available through the institutions you attended, please specify that your transcript(s) be sent to email@example.com.
+If this option is available through the institutions you attended, please specify that your transcript(s) be sent to firstname.lastname@example.org.
 This will expedite the delivery of your transcript(s) and the completion of your application.
+If you would like your transcripts to be sent by mail, please use the following address:

 What materials do I need to submit if I have previously applied to the School of Information?